Differentially Private Boxplots: Preliminaries

 Of course, a private boxplot relies on differentially private quantiles.
 The proposed private boxplot relies on the \texttt{unbounded} algorithm of \citet{Durfee2023} and the \texttt{JointExp} algorithm of \citet{Gillenwater21a}.
 These algorithms are the main focus of our theoretical exposition.
-We do, however, consider the performance of the naive boxplot constructed via the algorithms of \citet{Smith2011}, \citet{Kaplan22} and \citet{Durfee2023} in our simulation study, see Section~\ref{sec::sim-study}.
-We also discuss the extent to which our theoretical results extend to these other algorithms, see Remark \ref{rem::other-alg}.
+However, the \texttt{PrivateQuantile} is a special case of \texttt{JointExp} and so our results also apply to \texttt{PrivateQuantile}.
+In addition, combining our results with those of \citet{Kaplan22} allows our results to also hold for \texttt{ApproxQuantile}.
+We do, however, consider the performance of the naive boxplot constructed from all three of these algorithms in our simulation study, see Section~\ref{sec::sim-study}.